vippsas/vipps-woocommerce/readme.txt

  * 'vippsStatusCheckErrorHandler' - A filter that should return function taking a statustext and an error object.
 It receives the default error handler, and is called when checking the order status with ajax for some reason ends up in an error.

 == Changelog ==

+= 2020.10.xx version 1.6.0  =
+ Integrate with Login with Vipps and provide again the "create users when using express checkout" checkbox.
+If you choose too, this will then create (and log in) users when using express checkout.
+Only users without privileges will be logged in like that.
+If you install Login with Vipps, this will be set as the default choice.

 = 2020.10.05 version 1.5.2  =
  Fixed deletion of cancelled orders; thanks to @alarsen2 for reporting